AdobeDocs/audience-manager.en/help/using/features/profile-merge-rules/merge-rule-unsegment.md

 **[!UICONTROL Current Device Profile]** is the default device profile option for a [!UICONTROL Profile Merge Rule]. [!DNL Audience Manager] can remove a device profile from a segment when your [!UICONTROL Profile Merge Rule] uses the **[!UICONTROL Current Device Profile]** option.
 Under these conditions, unsegmentation happens when:

-* The device profile has been inactive for 120-days.
+* The device profile has been inactive for 120 days.
 A weekly data cleanup process removes inactive device profiles from your segments.
 * The device no longer qualifies for a segment because updates or changes to the device profile disqualify it.
 This happens when segment qualification criteria change, or you apply an [!DNL AND NOT] operator to a segment rule, or specify [recency and frequency](../../features/segments/recency-and-frequency.md#concept_957D9E1977774D28A98ACEE6035E7B37) conditions that use the less than/equal to settings.
 Use cases are described in the [Instant Cross-Device Suppression](../../features/profile-merge-rules/instant-cross-device-suppression.md#concept_898F67FED4BC40A3A56549C7EB4EE4C3) documentation.

 ![](assets/single_device_use_case.png)